 Is Texas a Community Property State?

-During a divorce, it’s also pertinent to know that there is a presumption in the state of Texas that the property either spouse possesses from the date of marriage up until the date of divorce is presumed to be community property.
+During a divorce, it’s also pertinent to know that there is a presumption in community property state Texas, as well as other states, that the property either spouse possesses from the date of marriage up until the date of divorce is presumed to be community property.
+That may include anything ranging from assets accumulated in retirement accounts to real estate to vehicles to livestock to home furnishings and more.

 What is separate property in Texas?